• Skip to primary navigation

 In the real world, it’s near impossible to spend the same pound coin in two places at once, since it is a physical object.
 However, since cryptocurrency is digital, there is a chance that the same units can be spent by a second network participant before the first is recorded onto the blockchain.

-Moreover, Proof of Work allows cryptocurrency to remain decentralized.
+Moreover, Proof of Work allows cryptocurrency to remain decentralised.
 Without the involvement of a bank, challenger bank or building society to regulate things, digital cryptocurrencies rely on their distribution networks to verify transactions.

 The possibility that anybody could technically be the ‘winner’ of the next key allows the concept to remain true to its original purpose.